ply2022/NanoSeqWorkshop/_episodes/00-Demo.md

 [Step 6] The system detects MiinION Flow cell ID automatically.
 Click **Start**.
 <img src="{{site.baseSite}}/fig/FlowCellCheck_1.png" align="center" width="700">

-[Step 7] It will takes about 5 minutes to finish flow cell check.
+[Step 7] It will take about 5 minutes to finish flow cell check.
 Two types of output:

-**Yellow exclamation mark**: The numbe of active pores is below warranty number.
+**Yellow exclamation mark**: The number of active pores is below warranty number.

-**Green tick**: The number of active proes is above warranty number. **[Need a picture here]**
+**Green tick**: The number of active pores is above warranty number.
 <img src="{{site.baseSite}}/fig/FlowCellCheck_out.png" align="center" width="700">

 Do not panic when you see a yellow exclamation mark in this workshop.
-We provided eveybody **used** flow cell.
+We provided everybody **used** flow cell.

-## Priming and loding the flow cell
+## Priming and loading the flow cell
-Please review this video for demonstration (you might might start from 00:18 to skip th intro):
+Please review this video for demonstration (you might start from 00:18 to skip the intro):
 <iframe width="500" height="480" src="https://www.youtube.com/embed/Pt-iaemrM88" title="Priming and loading your flow cell" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > ## Loading the flow cell
-> **DO NOT** pipette while you priming or loading the flowcell.
+> **DO NOT** pipette while you are priming or loading the flow cell.
 Pipetting might lead to irreversibly damage to the membrane.
 {: .caution}

 ## [Start sequencing]